 “Anyone with solid research can win a poster or pitch competition.
-You just have to pay attention to the judges’ criteria,” said Elworth, who earned his Ph.D. in computer science at Rice.
+You just have to pay attention to the judges’ criteria,” said Elworth, who earned his doctorate in computer science (opens in a new tab) at Rice.
 “I already had some ideas for the poster, then all the participants received a copy of the judges’ form.

 “For papers, presentations, and posters, I always start with an outline then think the content through from start to finish, noting all the main points I want to hit.
 Once I settle on the overall vision, then I’ll go fill in the details.
-For the Keck poster competition, I just adapted my content and formatting to fit the judges’ criteria.”
+For the poster competition, I just adapted my content and formatting to fit the judges’ criteria.”

 “I was shocked when I wrapped up and my coach woke up, and then proceeded to give me tips,” recalled Elworth.
 “But I had already realized that not everyone has valid feedback for every presenter.
 So I looked elsewhere.”